JoshCheek/slackbot-videochat/Readme.md

 Bot: Chat at http://videochat.example.com/j8n3fo1
 ```

-They each click the link and wind up in a hangout/facetime-like video chat.
+They each click the link and wind up in a hangout/facetime-like video chat
+where Mei and Jan sort out how to handle the client's situation.

 Expected procedure